Kraken maintains margin pools in 16 cryptocurrencies and four fiat currencies, which allow you to trade using margin.

 Margin allowance limits are reset when you close a position, which automatically repays the funds to our margin pool.

-Note: The margin pool funds are derived from depends on the trading pair and whether you are long or short.
+Note: Where the margin pool funds are derived from depends on the trading pair and whether you are long or short.

 For a crypto-to-fiat pair like XBT/USD: